If you frequent internet marketing related forums and blogs, I am sure you’ve heard this famous saying:

 With each of the 5 – 10 emails, I will include a recipe or a healthy eating tip.
 Do not stress about this, simply write as though you know what you are talking about, which is easier said when you know the niche you are in.
 Let people know that your email is meant to help them, rather than sell them things.

 Once you have the initial emails set up and written, it is time to enter the “Follow Up Messages” section of Aweber and click “Create A New Follow Up Message”.

-Look at the different graphic template for use, but for most lists, I tend to use plain text.
+Look at the different graphic templates for use, but for most lists, I tend to use plain text.
 Plain text converts well, is more personable and it takes less time from my schedule to prepare it.

 You can then choose how many days before another email is sent to those who are on your list after they sign up.

-My recommendation on this is to not to send more than one email per day and send more than one email per week.
+My recommendation on this is not to send more than one email per day and send more than one email per week.

 If you overwhelm your subscribers with emails, you could get marked as Spam.
 Yet, not doing this enough could make people forget about your information and offers.

 Once you have your email sequence complete, the only thing you now have to do is to get traffic to your squeeze page.